UN to send deputy to Guatemala as anti-graft leader remains banned

 GUATEMALA CITY/UNITED NATIONS: The United Nations said on Wednesday that it would send an assistant director to lead its anti-graft mission in Guatemala as the group's chief remains banned from entering the country.

-In a letter to President Jimmy Morales, United Nations Secretary General Antonio Guterres said he stood by Ivan Velasquez, who leads the International Commission Against Impunity in Guatemala, but would instruct him to name a deputy, according to a copy of the correspondence seen by Reuters.
+In a letter to President Jimmy Morales, U.N.
+Secretary General Antonio Guterres said he stood by Ivan Velasquez, who leads the International Commission Against Impunity in Guatemala, but would instruct him to name a deputy, according to a copy of the correspondence seen by Reuters.

+"I see no reason to lose confidence in Commissioner Velasquez," Guterres wrote in the letter dated Tuesday.

 Under the agreement struck between the United Nations and Guatemala to create CICIG, the United Nations appoints the CICIG leader, who in turn appoints staff.
 The agreement does not mention consulting with authorities about staff appointments.

+On Wednesday evening, the constitutional court held a press conference reiterating that the government should allow Velasquez to return to the country.

-President Morales' moves to dismantle CICIG have prompted what critics call a "constitutional crisis" in the country after his government appeared to defy an order by a top court permitting Velasquez's return.
+President Morales' moves to dismantle CICIG have prompted what critics call a "constitutional crisis" in the country after his government appeared to defy an order by the court permitting Velasquez's return.

 Last month, Morales announced he would not renew the group's mandate.
 Days later, he banned Velasquez, a hard-charging Colombian prosecutor, from re-entering the Central American country.